Friday, 14 September 2012 10:44

 This fall, the Division of Wildlife Resources is offering not one chance, but two, to hunt various upland game birds in Utah before anyone else does:

-Justin Dolling, upland game and migratory game bird coordinator for the DWR, says holding special youth days—before the birds have been hunted and when adults aren't allowed to hunt—is a great way to get young people interested and involved in hunting.
+Jason Robinson, upland game coordinator for the DWR, says holding special youth days—before the birds have been hunted and when adults aren't allowed to hunt—is a great way to get young people interested in hunting.

-And since adults can't hunt the same species the youth are hunting, it gives adults plenty of time to get the young hunter into the right habitat and to help the young hunter handle his or her firearm safely.
+And since adults can't hunt the same species the youth are hunting, it gives adults plenty of time to help young hunters learn about the habitats partridge prefer and how to handle their firearm safely.

-To participate in the youth hunt, a young hunter must be 15 years old or younger on Sept.
-17, 2011 and a graduate of Utah's Hunter Education course.
+To participate in the youth hunt, a hunter must be 15 years of age or younger on Sept.
+22 and a graduate of Utah's Hunter Education course.

 He or she also needs a hunting license.